AlexvZyl/.dotfiles/.github/README.md

 </div>

-The configuration files for my Arch Linux desktop.
+The configuration files for my NixOS Linux desktop.

+> [!NOTE]
+> The old Arch Linux dotfiles can be found on the [archlinux branch](https://github.com/AlexvZyl/.dotfiles/tree/archlinux).

 # Full Installation